isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-03-post-windows-into-history.md

 #### **CATHEDRAL OF THE GOOD SHEPHERD**

 The Cathedral of the Good Shepherd has 14 stained glass fanlight windows or “lunettes” along the aisles and two figurative windows at the transepts.
-The fanlights are of two design typologies, while the figurative windows depict the Madonna and Child and St Joseph.
+The fanlights are of two design typologies, while the figurative windows depict the *Madonna and Child and St Joseph*.
 All 16 windows are unsigned, with neither studio signature, date nor donor names inscribed on the panels.

 There are few written references to the cathedral’s stained glass windows.
-One mention is found in a 1904 Straits Times article: “The Committee records with gratification, the beautiful gift of a set of stained glass for the Church windows by Bishop Bourdon.”[^11] The windows are not described further, making it difficult to ascertain if the bishop’s gift comprised solely of the fanlights, or if the gift included the two figurative windows too.
+One mention is found in a 1904 *Straits Times* article: “The Committee records with gratification, the beautiful gift of a set of stained glass for the Church windows by Bishop Bourdon.”[^11] The windows are not described further, making it difficult to ascertain if the bishop’s gift comprised solely of the fanlights, or if the gift included the two figurative windows too.

 In the Leuven archives, we found Dobbelaere cartoons for the two different fanlight designs.
 One of the cartoons is a colour reference for the two designs.
 Comparing these cartoons with the fanlights in place today, there is little doubt that these windows were made by the Dobbelaere studio.
 The foliated design, composition, colour scheme and other painting elements seen in the stained glass windows are an exact reproduction of the cartoons.